Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Natural Engineers: +12% Engineering Research from +15%
  * Charismatic: +15% to amenities from +20%
  * Thrifty: +20% trade value from +25%
+ * Existential Iteroparity: +20% population growth from +30%
  * Unruly: +13% empire size from pop
- * Existential Iteroparity: +20% population growth from +30%
+ * High Bandwidth: +13% empire size from pops from +10%

 ### Boosts
  * Slow Breeders: -6% from -10%
  * Resilient: +25% to defensive army health/morale
  * Very Strong: +60% Army damage and +7.5% resources from 40% army damage and +5% resources
- * Nonadaptive: -6% habitability from -10%
  * Extremely Adaptive: +25% Habitability from +20%
  * Nomadic: +20% pop growth from immigration from 15% and -30% resettlement cost from -25%
  * Repugnant: -15% to amenities from -20%
  * Inorganic Breath: 35% increase maintenance from 50%
  * Conformist: +40% government ethics attraction from +30%
  * Conservationist: -13% pop consumer goods upkeep from -10%
+ * Nonadaptive: -6% habitability from -10%

 ## Robot Traits: